Blog / 3DS & SCA

 3DS1 also doesn’t recognise soft-declines.
 An issuer can use a soft-decline if they receive a request from a merchant to authorize a payment, but they want to use authentication first.
 With 3DS1, the issuer would have to just decline the payment and the merchant would be forced to try again and risk the customer abandoning checkout.

 Given its age and limitations, it’s no surprise it’s coming to the end of its life soon.
-From October 2021 3DS will start to be decommissioned by card schemes, starting with Mastercard.
-Even if it’s still available, merchants will lose the liability shift advantage with 3DS1, so it’s important to move forward with the newer versions as soon as possible.
+From October 2021 3DS started to be decommissioned by card schemes, starting with Mastercard.
+Even when still available, merchants lost the liability shift advantage with 3DS1.

 3D Secure 2

-3DS2 can also recognise soft declines, which 3DS1 didn’t support.
+3DS2 can also recognize soft declines, which 3DS1 didn’t support.
 For example, if the issuer receives an authorization request on a transaction, but wants authentication to take place beforehand, 3DS2 can enable this.
 This means there is less chance of the transaction being declined altogether by the issuer, and less risk of the transaction being abandoned by the customer.

 Unlike 3DS1, 3DS2 can be used to set up merchant-initiated transactions.
-This is useful for a merchant which needs to set up recurring payments from a customer eg. for a subscription.
+This is useful for a merchant which needs to set up recurring payments from a customer – e.g. for a subscription.
 The first payment requires SCA, but subsequent identical payments will not.
 A merchant can use 3DS2 to authenticate the first payment, and set up the following payments as merchant-initiated transactions.

 Differences between 3D Secure 2.1 and 2.2